Best practices

 Place your skill in one of these locations:Each

-SKILL.md starts with YAML frontmatter:Add an MCP server
+SKILL.md starts with YAML frontmatter:2

-MCPs allow Symbiotic Code to connect to external data sources (e.g. local files, databases), tools (e.g. search engines, calculators) and workflows (e.g. specialized prompts).Add it to your config file
+MCPs allow Symbiotic Code to connect to external data sources (e.g. local files, databases), tools (e.g. search engines, calculators) and workflows (e.g. specialized prompts).1

 Open (or create)